closertotheend/java-minimalist-convention/README.md

     * C# (and any other language) does not have checked excptions.
     * Check Effective Java Item 59: Avoid unnecessary use of checked exceptions .

- 3. If you want to extend a class..
+ 3. If you want to extend a class.. (do not use abstract class or ordinary class, use composition and interfaces)
     * Try to decouple class into smaller clasees.
 Use composition over inheritance.
     * Use Interface instead of abstract class (especially, starting from java 8).
     * If you cannot two apply mention options, then use abstract class, and only then ordinary class (probably this is poor design).